 Downtown Youth Behind the Camera

 Watch young NYC filmmakers show off their short flicks at the SVA Theatre in Chelsea—this is the one event not held in Tribeca.

 Tribeca Online Film Festival

 The fest will offer select movies online, which saves parents the cost of a sitter.
-The list of titles will be available later in April.
-Also here's something fun for children: Tribeca Kids Access, an online channel where 10- to 14-year-olds from downtown schools report on all the happenings at the Film Fest from their unique point of view.
+And here's something fun for children: Tribeca Kids Access, an online channel where 10- to 14-year-olds from downtown schools report on all the happenings at the Film Fest from their unique point of view.
 You can find the content in the Family Festival section on the tribecafilm.com/family website.